KittyMac/ponyc/DIVERGENCE.md

 ### --ponyanalysis 2

 The biggest hurdle to writing performant pony code is not having an understanding of how the runtime works.
 To help profile my pony projects for runtime issues I added code which will export information about actors, their various states and their message passing.
 I consider the implementation to be fairly optimized (the I/O is on its own thread, events are passed to it using pony messageq, etc).
-In practical tests having it on usually results in < 1% change in efficiency, but YYMV.
+In practical tests having it on usually results in < 1% change in efficiency, but YMMV.

 The output is saved to /tmp/pony.ponyrt\_analytics in a simple csv format.
 Each event saves the following: